 The effects of caffeine may last for several hours after ingestion.
 Some people report that even a cup of green tea during the day will interfere with their sleep.
 Caffeine can fragment sleep, and cause difficulty initiating sleep.
 If you drink caffeine, do it before noon, as caffeine stimulates waking hormones and neurotransmitters.
 It’s pretty much a no-brainer to avoid caffeine if you have insomnia.
 Yet, many people with insomnia are addicted to caffeine to get through the day, and this is a vicious cycle.
 With insomnia, you may not recover if you don’t lose the caffeine.
 Seriously.

-The last thing you want is your bladder waking you up continuously throughout the night!
+The last thing you want is your bladder waking you up continuously throughout the night.
+Try to get your fluids earlier in the day.

-When we take naps, it decreases the amount of sleep that we need at night – which may cause sleep fragmentation and difficulty initiating sleep and may lead to insomnia.
+When you take naps, it decreases the amount of sleep that you need at night – which may cause sleep fragmentation and difficulty initiating sleep and may lead to insomnia.
 Naps under 30 minutes may be fine.
 Set an alarm for daytime naps.

-13. DON’T take substances that interfere with sleep
+13. Don’t ingest substances that interfere with sleep

-14. DO hide the clock, if you are a clock watcher at night
+14. Hide the clock, if you are a clock watcher at night

 If you have insomnia, it is not helpful to constantly look at the clock.
 This can exacerbate stress about not sleeping!